Transition fronts of combustion reaction-diffusion equations in domains with multiple cylindrical branches: Introduction and main results

 We organize this paper as {follows}.
 Section \ref{s2} is devoted to the existence and uniqueness of entire solutions emanating from planar traveling fronts in some branches, that is, we prove Theorem \ref{existence-}.
 In Section \ref{s3}, we study the large time behavior of the entire solution given in Theorem \ref{existence-}, namely, we prove Theorem \ref{existence}.
 In Section \ref{s4}, we focus on the proof of the existence and uniqueness of global mean speed, that is, Theorem \ref{gms}.
 In Section \ref{s6}, we show some geometrical conditions to guarantee the complete propagation, that is, we prove Theorems \ref{suffc1} and \ref{suffc2}.

-\SE{Entire solution emanating from planar traveling fronts} In this section, we shall consider the existence and uniqueness of entire solutions emanating from planar traveling fronts in some branches with the help of the sub- and supersolution method.
+\SE{Entire solution emanating from planar traveling fronts} In this section, we shall consider the existence and uniqueness of entire solutions emanating from planar traveling fronts in some branches with the help of the method of sub- and supersolutions.